 Since I was sidelined by injury, Max became my constant companion accompanying me everywhere.
 If I went for a walk around the neighborhood, he worriedly followed me, hoping I wouldn’t abandon him along the way.
 If I went to the mountains, he was by my side, never having seen dirt, rocks, hills, or sticks before.
 If I trained in the garage, he sat on the pads watching me climb, befuddled by what I was doing.
 He obviously had never been exposed to much in his previous life, but he was always up for gingerly trying something if I was by his side.
 It took much coaxing and patience, but eventually he would trust and follow.

 As I started climbing again, I worried that I would neglect Max, that he wouldn’t get all the attention that he had gotten when I was injured.
+Of course, I would get him one of those ready-made dog kennels so he had a safe space to sleep and provide him with food, water, and treats but would he really get the love he deserved?
 After all, I never had a dog as an adult solely for the selfish reason that it would cramp my climbing lifestyle; that I would have to think of another being outside of the next send, the next accomplishment or the next glamorous climbing trip.

 But everyday I returned from climbing, Max would slowly rise from his bed, wag his tail and come to greet me.
 He would playbow, jump as much as his arthritic joints would allow, and sit next to me getting love and pets.
 He didn’t care if I got a high point on my project, failed miserably, or didn’t even climb at all; everyday that I came home was a happy day for him.